Previous Class < ASA 114 > Next Class

 Multi-Hulls are a very popular choice for sailing vacations!
 Multi-hulls heel less and can sail a bit faster than the average mono-hull, but must stick to a close reach vs going hard to weather.
 Learn about the differences in how they handle under sail and engine power.
 Get used to the wide hulls in docking and how to bridle for anchor.
 It can also be combined with 104 by request.

-1 Evening Lecture, 2 or 3 full sailing days.
+1 Evening Lecture, or 2-3 full sailing days.

 The 3 day class, as well as providing additional coverage of course material, includes Bay Area sailing sign-off allowing Catamaran rental use in the entire bay (inside Golden Gate Bridge).